Chart Color Schemes

 Health performance in North Nowra - Bomaderry is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-North Nowra - Bomaderry faces significant health challenges, as indicated by its health data.
-Both younger and older age groups have notable prevalence of common health conditions.
+North Nowra - Bomaderry faces significant health challenges, as indicated by health data.
+Both younger and older age groups have high prevalence rates for common health conditions.

 Frequently Asked Questions - Health